grokchatgpt/skyline/old_docs/README.md

-# Cline Documentation
+# skyline Documentation

-Welcome to the Cline documentation - your comprehensive guide to using and extending Cline's capabilities.
+Welcome to the skyline documentation - your comprehensive guide to using and extending skyline's capabilities.
 Here you'll find resources to help you get started, improve your skills, and contribute to the project.

 ## Getting Started